VILLASframework/node/doc/Development.md

 # Development

-Developement is currently coordinated by Steffen Vogel <stvogel@eonerc.rwth-aachen.de> using [GitHub](http://github.com/RWTH-ACS/S2SS).
+Developement is currently coordinated by Steffen Vogel <stvogel@eonerc.rwth-aachen.de> using [GitHub](http://github.com/RWTH-ACS/VILLASnode).
 Please feel free to submit pull requests or bug reports.

-## Shared library: libs2ss
+## Shared library: libvillas

-S2SS is split into a shared library called libs2ss and a couple of executables (`s2ss-server`, `s2ss-pipe`, `s2ss-test`, `s2ss-signal`) which are linked agains the library.
+VILLASnode is split into a shared library called libvillas and a couple of executables (`villas-server`, `villas-pipe`, `villas-test`, `villas-signal`) which are linked agains the library.

 ## Extensibilty

-There are two main places where S2SS can easily extended:
+There are two main places where VILLASnode can easily extended:

 #### New node-type